anildash/anildash-dot-com/src/posts/2018-07-13-unfollowing-everybody.md

 It'll chug away for a few minutes, and then that's it!
 You're not following anybody anymore.
 Except it might still *look* like you are.

-> A number of people are noticing that my follower count says something other than 5, or that you see incorrect lists of who I follow.
-This is an artifact of a design called “eventual consistency”, which Twitter & other distributed systems use to help scale. [https://t.co/FGzQ9qR0SG](https://t.co/FGzQ9qR0SG)[July 5, 2018](https://twitter.com/anildash/status/1014695768903413760?ref_src=twsrc%5Etfw)
+<blockquote class="twitter-tweet" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">A number of people are noticing that my follower count says something other than 5, or that you see incorrect lists of who I follow.
+This is an artifact of a design called “eventual consistency”, which Twitter &amp; other distributed systems use to help scale. <a href="https://t.co/FGzQ9qR0SG">https://t.co/FGzQ9qR0SG</a></p>&mdash; anildash (@anildash) <a href="https://twitter.com/anildash/status/1014695768903413760?ref_src=twsrc%5Etfw">July 5, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 In my case, my follower count was wrong for *days*, and kept showing wildly inaccurate information like insisting that I was following one of Mike Pence's official accounts.
 (Needless to say, that was never the case.)
 All of this is due to a architectural decision called [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency), which helps enable Twitter to scale to its massive size, but doesn't do as good a job of handling unusual circumstances like being able to immediately see the correct list of followers for someone who has just unfollowed thousands of accounts.